How COVID-19 is changing utility customer engagement

 Meet the authors

-1. Nancy Caplan, Vice President, Energy Marketing
+1. Nancy Caplan, Senior Vice President, Energy Marketing

 Nancy Caplan has more than 25 years of strategic communications and marketing experience in the energy industry with expertise in strategic planning and implementation, brand development and campaign management, executive consulting and writing; crisis communications and issues management, employee communications and media relations; event planning and production; and publication editing and design.
 View bio